30 Most Charming Small Towns in New England

 Wickford Village, North Kingstown, Rhode Island

-Wickford Village is just about 20 minutes from Newport, within the borders of North Kingstown, Rhode Island.
-It is a tiny village named after Wickford in Essex, England.
-It is located on the west side of Narragansett Bay, and built around one of the most well-protected natural harbors on the east coast.
-This cute New England village is comprised of one of the most vast collections of 18th-century buildings anywhere in the northeastern USA, and hosts an incredible Christmas celebration, too.
+It is a tiny village and is located on the west side of Narragansett Bay, built around one of the most well-protected natural harbors on the east coast.
+This cute New England village is comprised of one of the most vast collections of 18th-century buildings anywhere in the northeastern USA, and hosts an adorable small town Christmas celebration, too.

 One of the most fascinating of the tourist attractions in North Kingstown is the mysterious Narragansett rune.
 It has been studied extensively for several years, and many believe it was inscribed by Icelanders over 600 years ago.
-Learn about it’s incredible history and view this amazing artifact on your trip to Wickford and the surrounding area.
+Learn about its incredible history and view this amazing artifact on your trip to Wickford and the surrounding area.

 Essex, Connecticut

-Essex has been called the “Perfect Small American Town” in the book 1,000 Places to See Before You Die, so it definitely belongs on this list!
-This claim to fame is due to the blend of history, beauty, culture, and so many things to do in this historic New England town.
+Essex has been called the “Perfect Small American Town” in the book 1,000 Places to See Before You Die, so it definitely belongs on this list of the most beautiful towns in New England!

 Surrounded on 3 sides by water, all roads lead to the Town Dock at the edge of the Connecticut River Museum.
 Main Street is comprised of a mixture of early Colonial and Federal-style homes.
 Many restaurants will tempt you as you stroll the 14 miles of sidewalks in Essex.
 The first thing that caught my attention was the unique Essex Clipper Dinner Train.
 What an awesome idea for a restaurant, fun for adults and kids alike!